TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/basic-config-and-security/logging-api-traffic/detailed-recording.md

 In the Dashboard UI, you can configure detailed recording using the Enable Detailed Logging option in Core Settings.

-< placeholder for image >
+{{< img src="/img/dashboard/endpoint-designer/classic-detailed-logging.png" alt="Enabling detailed activity logs for a Tyk Classic API" >}}

 ### Configuration at the key level
-An alternative approach to controlling detailed recording is to enable only for specific [access keys]({{< ref "getting-started/key-concepts/what-is-a-session-object" >}}).
+An alternative approach to controlling detailed recording is to enable it only for specific [access keys]({{< ref "getting-started/key-concepts/what-is-a-session-object" >}}).
 This is particularly useful for debugging purposes where you can configure detailed recording only for the key(s) that are reporting issues.

 You can enable detailed recording for a key simply by adding the following to the root of the key's JSON file: